arnaud355/auto_ml/README.md

 # auto_ml
-Class automation for regressions models in Machine Learning
+Preprocessing automation for regressions models in Machine Learning